-Familiarize yourself with the elements of your roof and with the language
+Familiarize yourself with the elements of your roof and the language of roofing.

-Get at least several bids for any major roofing job.
-Prices from different
+Get several bids for any major roofing job.
+Prices different companies

-Use estimators as your consultants, getting feedback from each to decide
+Use estimators as your consultants, getting feedback from them to determine

 exactly what needs to be done.
-Then go back to each with the final description
+Then go back to them with the final description

-of what you want so each can bid on the same job.
+of what you want and invite them to bid on the work.

-Before using any contractor, ask it for proof that it is licensed and that
+Before using any contractor, ask for proof that it is licensed and carries